Your cruise day in Darwin

-Refresh and soak in the tropical vibe at Cornucopia, the beachfront museum café, renowned for its coffee and brunch menu.
-Refuel on the deck under the cooling fans for a vista of manicured lawn, tropical flowers and the Timor Sea framed by pandanus.
+Refresh and soak in the tropical vibe at the Saltwater Café.
+Refuel at this beachfront museum café on the deck under the cooling fans for a vista of manicured lawn, tropical flowers and the Timor Sea framed by pandanus.

 Head to the Darwin Military Museum and Defence of Darwin Experience, side-by-side attractions five minutes from the museum at East Point, and learn about Darwin’s little-known but significant role in World War II.
 Wander through an immersive Bombing of Darwin gallery and see iconic objects from that time, read first-hand accounts and see multimedia presentations.

 Take the HOHO bus or a taxi to Parap, a suburb just north of the city, and explore its three excellent art galleries – Nomad Art, Outstation Gallery and the Northern Centre for Contemporary Art – before a quick café lunch at the Laneway or Toppy’s or a bite at the Parap Bakery (many locals say these are Darwin’s best pies).

 Head back towards the ship to Stokes Hill Wharf to the Royal Flying Doctor Service Tourist Facility and Bombing of Darwin Harbour attraction.
 This new facility tells two iconic Territory stories using cutting-edge technology, including life-sized holograms and virtual reality headsets so you can feel what it was like when Darwin Harbour came under attack.